rajulrs13/Hand-Written-Digit-Recognition/README.md

 This project does not use libraries like tensorflow , keras etc. It only uses numpy as a non-standard library and is made solely using mathematical equations.
 Every effort is made to drop in-line comments to for easy understanding.

 To see it in action, a guide [Steps To Follow](Instructions.md) is also included.
+Also a quick demo can be seen by executing [this](default_implementation.py) file.

 ---
 #### References